Top Bullhorn Alternatives in 2026

 Renewal prices climb about 20% with no new features

-Reviewers report Bullhorn tries to raise pricing by roughly 20% at contract renewal, turning a $20,000-a-year deal into about $28,800 by year three.
+Reviewers report Bullhorn tries to raise pricing by roughly 20% at contract renewal, turning a $20,000-a-year deal into about $28,800 by year three with no new features to show for it.

 Agencies say they pay for more than they use